syzygypl/introduction-to-advanced-sass/README.md

 <p style="color: red;">
   <strong>TODO:</strong>
-  What are Mixins for?
+  What are Extends for?
 Drawbacks - code order.
 When you `@extend` in separate file it's OK.<br />
   Include is usually better / safer especially when gzip is used. <br />
   What are `%placeholders`.<br />
 </p>